 5. Pick a Project Management Solution

-Many project management tasks can be automated with software tools.
+Many project management tasks can be automated with management software tools.
 Although digital project management solutions don’t guarantee success, an effective project manager will leverage them to plan, organize and manage the project.
 According to PMI, organizations that don’t take advantage of current project management solutions experience an 18% project failure rate.

 6. Crunch the Numbers